hectorcorrea/marcli/README.md

 By default the output is in Mnemonic MARC (`.mrk`), which is a human readable format.
 You can use the `format` parameter to output MARC XML, MARC JSON, or MARC binary instead.
 Notice that not all the features are available in all the formats.

+You can use `count-only` as the `format` if you only want a count of the number of records on the file.
+If you use the `match` parameter it will report only the number of records that match the criteria.

 You can also pass `start` and `count` parameters to output only a range of MARC records.